openstack/nova-specs/specs/liberty/approved/libvirt-hardware-policy-from-libosinfo.rst

 A 1st alternative would be for Nova to maintain its own database of preferred hardware settings for each operating system.
 This is the trap most previous virtualization applications have fallen into.
-This has a significant burden because of the huge variety of operating systems in existance.
+This has a significant burden because of the huge variety of operating systems in existence.
 It is undesirable to attempt to try to reinvent the libosinfo wheel which is already mostly round in shape.